-A week of celebration ensued during the eve of the Bank’s opening, with events ranging from panel discussions at the Hilton Hotel, distribution of clothes with the bank’s logo to transportation facilitators, blood donation programs, and a cultural evening night.
+A week of celebration ensued during the eve of the Bank’s opening, with events ranging from panel discussions at the Hilton Hotel, distribution of clothes with the bank’s logo and motto to transportation facilitators, blood donation programs, and a cultural evening night.

 It has already surpassed Zemen Bank (61 branches) and, with a goal of reaching 100 branches, will surpass Addis International (91) and Enat Bank (88).
-This daring move was accompanied by free Anbessa bus rides throughout Addis Ababa and gifts for mothers who gave birth on the opening day.
+This daring move was accompanied by FREE Anbesa bus rides throughout Addis Ababa and gifts for mothers who gave birth on the opening day.